rez-go/swhook/README.md

 # swhook

-A simple tool to automate deployment update of a Docker Swarm stack by utilizing webhook.
+A simple tool to automate deployment updates of a Docker Swarm stack by utilizing webhook.

 **WARNING**: Experimental project.